cambo602/3140-Assignment-1/README.md

 Reid Tull
 300228749

+# Running this
+Setup a MySQL database, set the username to `root` and the password to `admin`.

+add a database called `csi3140` and execute the sql commands in `setup.sql`

+Ensure you have the mysql php extension enabled with the line `extension=php_mysqli.dll` in you `php.ini`

+run `php -S localhost:8000` in the repo root and navigate to `http://localhost:8000/public/game.php`

-This game is a simple Towers of Hanoi implementation
+# This game is a simple Towers of Hanoi implementation

 The game now uses php to store the game state/score, and logic which is stored in a session variable